-Background.
-In [26], Wieselthier et al. made a major step in the systematic study of online multicast routing for energyconstrained ad hoc networks.
-In particular, they examined source-initiated, session-based multicast problem for successive requests and proposed an online heuristic algorithm (D-MIP) that was shown to have good performance in terms of network lifetime and traffic volume.
+In [26], Wieselthier et al. made a major step in the systematic study of online multicast routing for energy-constrained ad hoc networks.
+In particular, they examined the source-initiated session-based multicast problem for successive requests and proposed an online heuristic algorithm (D-MIP) that was shown to have good performance in terms of network lifetime and traffic volume.
 In particular, in the design of D-MIP, the authors explicitly incorporated nodal residual energy into the local routing cost metric.
-Then they used a spanningtree like technique to obtain a broadcast tree, which they called as broadcast incremental power (BIP) algorithm.
-A multicast tree can be obtained by pruning the non-necessary links.
-The algorithm for directional antenna case was called directional multicast incremental power (D-MIP) algorithm.
+Then, they used a spanning-tree-like technique to obtain a broadcast tree, which they called broadcast incremental power (BIP) algorithm.
+A multicast tree can be obtained by pruning the unnecessary links.
+The algorithm for directional antenna case was called D-MIP algorithm.

-Although the D-MIP algorithm is currently Motivation. the state-of-the-art online algorithm to the multicast routing problem, there is a very subtle detail in the algorithmic design of D-MIP that motivates us to further investigate this important problem.
-Specifically, although nodal residual energy indeed is closely related to node lifetime (and thus network lifetime), it still may not be as effective as if we take network lifetime metric directly into iterative calculations.
+Although the D-MIP algorithm is currently the state-of-theart online algorithm to the multicast routing problem, there is a very subtle detail in its design that motivates us to further investigate this important problem.
+Specifically, although nodal residual energy indeed is closely related to node lifetime (and, thus, network lifetime), it still may not be as effective as if we take the network lifetime metric directly into iterative calculations.
 Consequently, we make the following conjecture in our investigation.
-Suppose we incorporate lifetime consideration directly into the iterative calculation of the online multicast routing algorithm.
-We should then expect to have an algorithm that outperforms an algorithm based on nodal residual energy (e.g., D-MIP).
-In this section, we develop an online multicast routing algorithm along this approach, and in Section V, we use simulation results to demonstrate that it indeed offers consistent performance improvement over D-MIP.
-Therefore, our efforts here improve algorithmic design methodology for online lifetime-based routing problems associated with energy-constrained ad hoc networks.
-For ease of reference, we name our algorithm MLR-MD (Maximum Lifetime Routing for Multicast with Directional antennas), which is intended to contrast with traditional MPR (Minimum Power Routing) [6], [24], [25] or variants of minimum cost routing [26].
-It is worth pointing out that problems either addressing broadcast or considering omni-directional antennas can be considered as special cases under multicast or directional antennas (with $\theta = 360$), respectively.
-Consequently, MLR-MD can be applied to a wide range of network settings to address online lifetime-centric routing problems.
+If we incorporate lifetime consideration directly into the iterative calculation of the online multicast routing algorithm, we should have an algorithm that outperforms an algorithm based on the nodal residual energy (e.g., D-MIP).
+In this section, we develop an online multicast routing algorithm along this approach, and in Section V, we use simulation results to demonstrate the performance improvement.
+We name our algorithm MLR-MD, which is intended to contrast with the traditional MPR [24], [25] or variants of minimum cost routing [26].
+It is worth pointing out that problems either addressing broadcast or considering omnidirectional antennas can be considered as special cases under multicast or directional antennas (with $\theta = 360$), respectively.